Ritwiksrivastava31/rag-sales-marketing-ai/README.md

 # RAG System — Sales & Marketing AI Assistant

-An AI-powered Retrieval-Augmented Generation (RAG) system built for **Jaysynth Orgochem Limited**, enabling intelligent Q&A about their colorants, pigments, dispersions, and digital ink products.
+An AI-powered Retrieval-Augmented Generation (RAG) system built for Pigment based Company, enabling intelligent Q&A about their colorants, pigments, dispersions, and digital ink products.

 ---